blorente/naylang-documentation/src/ast.md

 There are two types of Requests:

-**Implicit Requests** are Requests made to the current scope, that is, they have no explicit receiver.
+**Implicit Requests** are Requests made to the current scope.
+That is, they have no explicit receiver.
 These requests are incredibly flexible, and they accept almost any parameter.
 The only necessary parameter is the name of the method or field requested, so that the evaluator can look up the correct object in the corresponding scope.
 Optional parameters include a list of expressions